International Game Technology (1975–2015): 2001–2012

-In 2001, IGT became a member of Standard & Poor's 500 list.
+In 2001, IGT became a member of the S&P 500.
 The company also continued to acquire gaming companies including Silicon Gaming and Anchor Gaming.
-The acquisition of Anchor Gaming resulted in doubling gaming operations revenue.
+The acquisition of Anchor Gaming resulted in doubled gaming operations revenue.
+The Anchor acquisition also gave IGT the rights to patents it had licensed for bonus wheels on slot machines, which were being leveraged for the Wheel of Fortune line.

 During 2003, IGT acquired Acres Gaming.
 The company's bonuses and systems technology were a significant addition to IGT's games and systems products.
 In 2004, the company introduced its central determination system (CDS) as well as its Class II bingo games and systems to the Native American market.
 IGT Canada was established to serve the emerging Canadian lottery and gaming markets.

-In 2005, IGT celebrated its 25th anniversary as a publicly traded company and also acquired WagerWorks for its online gaming technology.
-It was also the year the company unveiled its first multi-level progressive MegaJackpots product, Fort Knox.
+In 2005, IGT celebrated its 25th anniversary as a publicly traded company.
+During that year IGT acquired Wager Works, and the company unveiled its first multi-level progressive Mega Jackpots product, known as Fort Knox.
 In an effort to take advantage of emerging markets, new IGT offices were opened in Macau, Mexico and Russia.

 Group play and community bonus games were introduced to the marketplace in 2006 with the debut of Wheel of Fortune Special Edition.
-The company also celebrated the 10th anniversary of Wheel of Fortune slots, and the 20th anniversary of the Megabucks wide area progressive game.
+The company also celebrated its 10th anniversary of Wheel of Fortune slots, as well as the 20th anniversary of the Megabucks wide area progressive game.

-During the Global Gaming Expo in Las Vegas in 2006, IGT unveiled the M-P Series.
+During the Global Gaming Expo in Las Vegas in 2006, IGT revealed the M-P Series.
 The new multi-player concept focused on roulette and baccarat and was the first of the company's electronic multi-player table game products.

 In 2007, IGT worked to grow its Mexican gaming operation and product sales in the Japanese and Asian markets.
 In addition, a new IGT office was opened in China.
-Two intellectual property arrangements were also announced, these included an arrangement with Austrian-based Novomatic focusing on IGT's M-P Series multi-player product and with PureDepth, Inc. for its 3D-like, Multi-Layer Display (MLD) technology.
+Two intellectual property arrangements were also announced.
+These included an arrangement with Austrian-based Novomatic focusing on IGT's M-P Series multi-player product and with Pure Depth, Inc. for its 3D-like, Multi-Layer Display (MLD) technology.